Kartones/the-planet-crafter-savegame-editor/README.md

 A minimalistic editor for The Planet Crafter savegame files.

+⚠️ Vibe-coding experiment ⚠️ The code will be manually cleaned up and improved, and this message will go away when done so. **Always make backups of your savegames before using this tool**. ⚠️

 ## Features

-- Load savegame files in the custom format
+- Load savegame files and display their contents
-- Parse and display savegame data
-- More features coming soon...
+- Editing and saving coming soon

 ## Installation